labordynamicsinstitute/ldilab-manual/_sources/11-07-workflow-writing-report.md

 - Check that the `DataCitationSummary` field is filled out indicating how many data citations are in order: all, some, or none.
 - Check that the `Report Location` is filled out.
   - If it is, do not change it.
-  - If for some reason, it is missing, enter the full URL from the repository, e.g., `https://bitbucket.org/aeaverification/aearep-123/src/master/REPLICATION.md`
+  - If for some reason, it is missing, enter the full URL from the repository, e.g. `https://bitbucket.org/aeaverification/aearep-123/src/master/REPLICATION.md`

 You can now submit your report for review by changing the status to `Under Review`